dboyliao/CardinalBlue_Interview_Q2/README.md

 The goal is to observe the trade-off between batch size and the learning rate.

-So I'll show few plots and friefly summarize what I learned from the experiments.
+So I'll show few plots and briefly summarize what I learned from the experiments.

 If you want to see the detail of my code for the results, please refer to `Experiments.ipynb`.